JirkaDellOro/JirkaDellOro.github.io/Privat/Calvin/Feier18/README.md

 Find a girl, settle down
 If you want you can marry
 Look at me, I am old, but I'm happy
-ADVERTISING

-Son
 (Away, away, away, I know
 I have to make this decision alone - no)

-Son
-All the times that I've cried, keeping all the things I knew Inside
-It's hard, but it's harder to ignore it
+All the times that I've cried, keeping all the things I knew inside It's hard, but it's harder to ignore it
 If they were right, I'd agree, but it's them you know not me Now there's a way and I know that I have to go - away I know, I have to go

-Father
 (Stay, stay, stay, why must you go and
 Make this decision alone?
 No)